mogenius/docs/mogenius/docs/overview/plans-pricing.md

 # Plans & Pricing

-mogenius plans are simple and fixed SaaS subscriptions, that are created from three major components:
+mogenius plans are simple and fixed SaaS subscriptions that consist of three major components:
-- The number of clusters you are managing
+- The number of clusters you are managing.
-- The total number of projects in your organization
+- The total number of projects in your organization.
-- Additional services like SLAs or DevOps support
+- Additional services like SLAs or DevOps support.

 :::info
 mogenius does not interfere with your cloud account, so you are charged for resource costs separately by your cloud provider.
-An exception are managed clusters by mogenius, where cloud resources are included in your subscription.
+An exception applies to managed clusters by mogenius, where cloud resources are included in your subscription.
 Read more about [managed clusters](./../cluster-management/managed-clusters.md).
 :::

 We offer three tiers of plans: